What Can You Do With a Master's Degree in Education?

 You’ll also play a role in ensuring that any new curriculum adheres to state and local requirements.

-No matter which path you choose, a curriculum developer’s job is to evaluate students’ educational needs, then develop a plan for fulfilling them.
+No matter which path you choose, a curriculum developer’s job is to evaluate students’ educational needs, and then develop a plan for fulfilling them.

 Educational Diagnostician

 An educational diagnostician may be involved in designing learning programs and keeping track of students’ progress by working closely with other special education teachers.
-This highly-collaborative position helps both teachers and students as they work to create an ideal learning environment.
+This highly collaborative position helps both teachers and students as they work to create an ideal learning environment.

 Corporate Trainer

-If you love teaching but enjoy the office environment, you might want to consider a career path in corporate training
+If you love teaching but enjoy the office environment, you might want to consider a career path in corporate training.

 Many companies hire corporate trainers to teach skills, share knowledge, and motivate employees.
 Corporate trainers are responsible for developing training materials, leading sessions, and working closely with individuals to evaluate the needs of both the company and its employees.